tusharwalzade216/SQL_CSV_FTP_Uploader/README.md

 - A working FTP Server (eg. filezilla, for local)

 ==================================== Run ======================================
-- Update the necessary paths & credentials in files
+- Update the necessary paths & FTP, SMTP credentials/ details in files
 - Run this file - `scheduleOnce.bat` as an Administrator.
     - It will schedule the task using windows task scheduler, so that it would run periodically.